soeirosantos/GettingAndCleaningData/README.md

 > source('run_analysis.R')
 ```

-## Understanding the Tidy Set
+## Understanding the Tidy Data Set

-To understand the variables and the transformations, please check the [CodeBook.md](https://github.com/soeirosantos/GettingAndCleaningData/blob/master/CodeBook.md)
+To understand the variables and transformations, please check the [CodeBook.md](https://github.com/soeirosantos/GettingAndCleaningData/blob/master/CodeBook.md) provided in
-file provided in this repository.
+this repository.